Temporary Resident Visa

 After a Temporary Resident Visa application has been submitted, the applicant will be notified by our office if a medical exam is required.

-Please note that the Immigration Act requires that a visa officer be satisfied that anyone issued a visa will not be a danger to public health or cause excessive demand on health and social services.
+Please note that the Immigration and Refugee Protection Act requires that a visa officer be satisfied that anyone issued a visa will not be a danger to public health or cause excessive demand on health and social services.
 Medical instructions are issued at the discretion of a visa officer.
 The medical examination MUST be completed prior to travel to Canada.

 Only persons who have received medical instructions need take a medical exam.
 For a list of Designated Medical Practitioners nearest to you.